GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Experiment Setup

 \subsection{Dataset and Experiment Settings}

-Based on \cite{NPA}, we define experimental parameters for user interaction and news representation.
-Each user's history is capped at $L_{his} = 50$ most recent news articles, with each title limited to $L_{title}=30$ words.
-We utilize up to $L_{entity} = 5$ entities per news article.
-The news neighbor subgraph considers 10 neighboring news and 2 hops, whereas adjacency entities involve 10 neighboring entities.
-We employ a 2-layer GGNN~\citep{li2015gated} for graph neighbor node processing.We initialize with 300-dimensional GloVe and 100-dimensional TransE embeddings from the MIND dataset, configuring news representations at 400 dimensions.
-Each news long chain involves selecting one of top 3 neighbors in a loop, extending up to a length of 8 hop within one clicked news loop.
+Mind~\citep{MIND} is a real-world news recommendation corpus including Mind-small and Mind-large datasets, as shown in table \ref{table:datasets}. so we conduct our experiments on them.
+Following the previous work \cite{NPA}, each user’s historical record is constrained to include no more than $L_{his} = 50$ of the most recent news articles, with the length of each article’s title not exceeding $L_{title}=30$ words.
+We utilize up to $L_{entity}$ = 5 entities per news article, adjacency entities involve 10 neighbor entities.
+The news neighbor interest encoder considers 2 hops with 10 neighbor news each hop.
+We employ a 2-layer GGNN~\citep{li2015gated} for neighbor interest encoder.
+We initialize with 300-dimensional GloVe and 100-dimensional TransE embeddings from MIND dataset, configuring news representations at 400 dimensions. $m$ is set to 3 to select top 3 ALC neighbors at each hop, while $len$ is set to 8 for maximum length of a long chain.
 Adam \cite{Adam} optimizes our model with a learning rate of $2e^{-4}$, incorporating a 10\% warm-up and linear decay.
 The negative sampling rate is set at $K_{neg} = 4$, with all settings validated against a test set.